 Costs relating to energy supplies, as discussed below, are tracked and recorded into the Supply Adjustment Account.
 Revenues derived from the Supply Charge and Transmission Charge rates, as described in Chapter 4, are also tracked and recorded into the Supply Adjustment Account.

-Long-term and monthly energy contract costs, which are recorded in the Supply Adjustment Account, comprise about 57 percent of the total; day-ahead and imbalance purchases and sales comprise about 9 percent of the total; capacity costs comprise about 6 percent of the total; transmission service on both the SCE and CAISO grids comprise about 11 percent of the total; costs associated with retired renewable energy credits (RECs) to satisfy the state’s Renewables Portfolio Standard comprise about 1.1 percent of the total; and CAISO costs comprise about 13 percent of the total.
-Natural gas costs for the Bear Valley Power Plant (“BVPP”) are also tracked in the Supply Adjustment Account and account for less than 1 percent of the total.
+Long-term and monthly energy contract costs, which are recorded in the Supply Adjustment Account, comprise about 53 percent of the total; day-ahead and imbalance purchases and sales comprise about 8 percent of the total; capacity costs comprise about 7 percent of the total; transmission service on both the SCE and CAISO grids comprise about 8 percent of the total; costs associated with retired renewable energy credits (RECs) to satisfy the state’s Renewables Portfolio Standard comprise about 4 percent of the total; and CAISO costs comprise about 20 percent of the total.
+Natural gas costs for the Bear Valley Power Plant (“BVPP”) are also tracked in the Supply Adjustment Account and account for about 1 percent of the total.

 Some components of supply costs as recorded into the Supply Adjustment Account do not exactly match the supply costs processed by BVES in the course of its operations.
 One reason for the difference between costs recorded into the Supply Adjustment Account and costs tracked by BVES is the time lag inherent in accrual accounting.
 Another reason is that the CAISO has the ability to issue settlement adjustments up to 36 months from the initial date on which the CAISO issues an invoice.
 Finally, as discussed in more detail below, only expenses for RECs retired to satisfy annual RPS targets are recorded to the Supply Adjustment Account rather than the total contract expense for the RECs in a given year.
 In the end, costs recorded in the Supply Adjustment Account will match BVES’ day-to-day operational costs.